kristianmandrup/libraries/README.md

 ### Select libraries

-`libs-selected` is a simple text file, where each line is a library you wish to include :)
+`selected` is a simple text file, where each line is a library you wish to include :)

 ```
 bootstrap